Iowa Public Records Search

 It is worth noting that a very small – almost negligible amount – of the state's original forests and prairie grasses remain.

 Jazz musician Bix Biederbecke, author Bill Bryson, sportscaster Jim Burt, television personality Johnny Carson, the wild west show's Buffalo Bill Cody, First Lady Mamie Eisenhower, barrier-breaking female auto racer Janet Guthrie, actor Aston Kutcher, "Leave it to Beaver" actor Jerry Mathers, musician Glenn Miller, survivalist Randy Weaver of the Ruby Ridge incident, and astronaut Peggy Whitson all had Iowa roots.

 Birth, death, and marriage documents from Iowa may be found at the state Department of Public Health office of vital records.
 Many records may be requested by phone or mail but the state does not currently support an online search option.

 As in many states, birth records are considered confidential and will only be released to certain authorized family members with positive identification.
 Also, many records are kept at the county recorder's office in the county where the birth, death, or marriage took place, with some exceptions: births to unwed mothers that happened before 1995, adoptions, and marriages, deaths, and births from 1921-1941 are all restricted to the state office only.
-Recordsfinder.com may compile search results of these records as well.
+Nevertheless, Recordsfinder.com may compile search results of Iowa vital records as well.